Is Cognitive Behavioral Therapy the Right Choice for You?

 I now treat anxiety exclusively.
 I see kids with OCD, Separation Anxiety, Generalized Anxiety, Phobias, and other clearly defined anxiety disorders.
 I no longer treat children with Trichotillomania (hair pulling), Selective Mutism, and tic disorders.

-I do not work with children whose parents are in the process of divorcing, or whose parents are not able to co-parent effectively.
 Working with families in conflict requires expertise I do not have.
-I do not treat children who are acting out aggressively, or children needing help with Executive Functioning Skills.
-Again, these issues require specialized training, and are no longer in the realm of what I do.
+Therefore, I do not work with children whose parents are in the process of divorcing, or whose parents are not able to co-parent effectively.
+I do not treat children who are acting out aggressively, or children needing help with Executive Functioning Skills because these issues require specialized training I do not have.

 Links to Paperwork